- Our website and forms may be translated with the "Translate" button in the upper right corner of the web page, and under "menu" on phones.

 Ordering: Online order forms for the week must be turned in by Sunday at 10pm to assist in planning and food preparation.
 If you missed the Sunday 10pm deadline and/or order mid-week, you may default to Option #2 due to limited supply.
 Weekly Orders are STRONGLY advised.

-Meal Prices: All meals are free to children between the ages of 1 - 18 until December 2020!
-There is currently no option for ordering meals for adults or guests, but we are working on it!
+Meal Prices: All meals are free to children between the ages of 1 - 18!
+There is currently no option for ordering meals for adults or guests.

 Service Time and Distribution: Meals can be picked up between 7:00 am - 8:00 am at the high school parking lot.
 Meals must be taken and no food will be consumed on-site.
 Additional pickup sites and times are listed below and in the link on the sidebar.